 Management of liquidity and funding is overseen by ALCO following delegation from the BRC.
-Within an overall framework established by the BRC, Treasury and Market Risk have responsibility for the control of funding and liquidity risk at the Banking Group level.
+Within an overall framework established by the BRC, Treasury and Market Risk have responsibility for the control of funding and liquidity risk at ANZ New Zealand level.
 Liquidity and funding risks are governed by a set of principles approved by the Risk Committees of the Bank's and Ultimate Parent Bank's Boards and include:

-- maintaining the ability to meet all payment obligations in the immediate term; - ensuring that the Banking Group has the ability to meet 'survival horizons' under Banking Group specific and general market liquidity stress scenarios to meet cash flow obligations over the short to medium term; - maintaining strength in the Banking Group's balance sheet structure to ensure long term resilience in the liquidity and funding risk profile; - ensuring the liquidity management framework is compatible with local regulatory requirements; - preparing daily liquidity reports and scenario analysis to quantify the Banking Group's positions; - targeting a diversified funding base to avoid undue concentrations by investor type, maturity, market source and currency; - holding a portfolio of high quality liquid assets to protect against adverse funding conditions and to support day-to-day operations; and - establishing a detailed contingency plan to cover different liquidity crisis events.
+- maintaining the ability to meet all payment obligations in the immediate term; - ensuring that ANZ New Zealand has the ability to meet 'survival horizons' under ANZ New Zealand specific and general market liquidity stress scenarios to meet cash flow obligations over the short to medium term; - maintaining strength in ANZ New Zealand's balance sheet structure to ensure long term resilience in the liquidity and funding risk profile; - ensuring the liquidity management framework is compatible with local regulatory requirements; - preparing daily liquidity reports and scenario analysis to quantify ANZ New Zealand's positions; - targeting a diversified funding base to avoid undue concentrations by investor type, maturity, market source and currency; - holding a portfolio of high quality liquid assets to protect against adverse funding conditions and to support day-to-day operations; and - establishing a detailed contingency plan to cover different liquidity crisis events.